khooi8913/openflow-tutorial/README.md

 # openflow-tutorial

-Collection of my solutions for [Mininet's OpenFlow Tutorial](https://github.com/mininet/openflow-tutorial/wiki)
++ Collection of my solutions for [Mininet's OpenFlow Tutorial](https://github.com/mininet/openflow-tutorial/wiki)
++ Creating a Firewall Tutorial - Skipped (Construct flow mod message only)

+Program logic satisfies all the required functionalities, works!
+Lots of refactoring/ improvements can be done...
+Moving on, RYU!

 ## License